azerothcore/azerothcore-wotlk/README.md

 ## Docker

 Dockerization of AzerothCore is fully supported.
+More details about Docker and the setup instructions are available [here](https://github.com/azerothcore/azerothcore-wotlk/wiki/Install-with-Docker).

 ## Authors & Contributors